 - Internal and external fraud

-The Basel Committee on Banking Supervision has described the operational risk as: “the risk of loss resulting from inadequate or failed internal processes, people, and systems, or from external events.
+The Basel Committee on Banking Supervision has described operational risk as “the risk of loss resulting from inadequate or failed internal processes, people, systems, or external events.
 As such, operational risk captures business continuity plans, environmental risk, crisis management, process systems, and operations risk, people-related risks and health and safety, and information technology risks.”

-Establishing an effective operational risk management program helps a company achieve its strategic objectives while ensuring business continuity in the event of disruptions to operations.
+Another benefit of operational risk management: helping a company to reduce potential losses from poorly identified and emerging risks.
+Establishing an effective operational risk management program prepares a company to achieve its strategic objectives and assures business continuity despite unanticipated disruptions to operations.

 - Improved product performance and better brand recognition